-Choose from a department-approved list (other courses may count, when relevant and with prior written approval of the student's adviser).
+Other courses may count, when relevant and with prior written approval of the student's advisor.
 The course used to fulfill this requirement may be double counted within the ‘Two literature courses 600 or above’ OR ‘Any English Department course…’ requirement area.

 Except ENGL 401 First-Year Writing, ENGL 415s, "Literature and..." courses, and ENGL 444s

 |Race, the Construction of Race, and Racial Theory Courses|

 |On Race in Culture and Society|

 |On Race and Culture in Society|

 |In the Groove: African American Music as Literature|